InfluenceFunctional/MXtalTools/README.md

 ## Development from archived public [version](https://github.com/InfluenceFunctional/mcrytools_Nov_2022)

-## Reference
-TODO If you use this code in any future publications, please cite our work using

-## Table of contents
-TODO write ToC

 ## 1. Installation
 1. Download the code from this repository via

-    todo confirm path names
 ```bash
 git clone git@github.com:InfluenceFunctional/MXtalTools.git MXtalTools
 ```